wuher/groke/README.md

 with more features) :) In the third version, the idea of presenting all the modules and function as hierarchy of resources was born.
-I fought to overcome the REST-RPC mismatch to great extent but eventually ended up with a compromise with which i wasn't too happy with.
+I fought to overcome the REST-RPC mismatch to great extent but eventually ended up with a compromise which i wasn't too happy with.

-The third generation was free from all the Lively specific stuff but it was still using manually embedded Jetty so it was time to move away from that and employ Jack (loads of ugly code thrown away).
+The third generation was free from all the Lively specific stuff but it was still using manually embedded Jetty so it was time to move away from that and employ [Jack][5] (loads of ugly Groke/Jetty code thrown away).
 Jack and JSGI have a really nice API for implementing middleware components and this was the major point of refactoring in the fourth version of Groke.
 Also, the REST approach was re-though and implemented.